elieber-fernandes/i-hate-pdf-webapp/README.md

-# PDF to Image Web Application
+# PDF to JPG Web Application

 This project is a web application that allows users to upload PDF files, convert them to images, and download the converted images.
 It is built using Flask and utilizes the `pdf2image` library for the conversion process.